galiacheng/weblogic-kubernetes-operator/documentation/staging/content/samples/simple/domains/model-in-image/create-file-image.md

   $ utils/build-file-image.sh
   ```

+The script does the followings:

+1. Create a temporary directory for docker build context `/tmp/mii-file-iamge`.
+2. Copy the Dockefile to the context root.
+3. Unzip the WDT executable to the context root.
+It also removes all the `weblogic-deploy/bin/*.cmd` files which are not used in Unix environment.
+4. Copy all WDT models, variables, and archives into the `/tmp/mii-file-image/models`
+5. build the docker image.

-The image has WDT executables copied to `/common/weblogic-deploy` and all the WDT models, variables, and archives copied to `/common/models`, you can verify
+The image has WDT executables copied to `/common/weblogic-deploy` and all the WDT models, variables, and archives are copied to `/common/models`, you can verify
 the contents of the image:

   ```shell